-a.
-Programs with blended roles must ensure training and competency criteria for each role are met accordingly.
+1. Programs with blended roles must ensure training and competency criteria for each role are met accordingly

-MIH 03.04.01 The clinical care supervisor should demonstrate currency in the following or equivalent educational experiences as appropriate to the mission statement and scope of care.
+MIH 03.04.01 The clinical care supervisor should demonstrate currency in the following or equivalent educational experiences, as appropriate to the mission statement and scope of care:

-- 1. Responsibility for supervision of patient care provided by the various clinical care providers (i.e., RN, PA, RT, EMT, Paramedic, etc.) must be defined by the service. - 2.
-All patient care practitioners must be supervised by someone knowledgeable and legally enabled to perform clinical supervision. - The clinical care supervisor and medical director(s) must work collaboratively to coordinate the patient care delivery given by the various professionals and to review the overall system for delivery of patient care.

-4. Policies ensure that clinical competency is maintained by currency in the following or equivalent training as appropriate.
+- 1. Responsibility for supervision of patient care provided by the various clinical care providers (i.e., RN, PA, RT, EMT, Paramedic, etc.) must be defined by the service - 2.
+All patient care practitioners must be supervised by someone knowledgeable and legally enabled to perform clinical supervision - 3.
+The clinical care supervisor and medical director(s) must work collaboratively to coordinate the patient care delivery given by the various professionals and to review the overall system for delivery of patient care - 4.
+Policies ensure that clinical competency is maintained by currency in the following or equivalent training as appropriate

-- Advanced Cardiac Life Support (ACLS) documented evidence of current ACLS according to the AHA - 2.
-Basic Life Support (BLS) documented evidence of current BLS certification according to the American Heart Association (AHA) - Pediatric Advanced Life Support (PALS) according to the AHA or Advanced Pediatric Life Support (APLS) according to ACEP, or equivalent education (if pediatrics is part of the scope of care) - 4.
+- 1. Advanced Cardiac Life Support (ACLS) documented evidence of current ACLS according to the American Heart Association (AHA) - Basic Life Support (BLS) documented evidence of current BLS certification according to the AHA

+- Pediatric Advanced Life Support (PALS) according to the AHA or Advanced Pediatric Life Support (APLS) according to ACEP, or equivalent education (if pediatrics is part of the scope of care) - 4.
 Neonatal Resuscitation Program (NRP) if scope of care includes care of infants 28 days old or less - 5.
-EMT/paramedic certifications (EMT, paramedic, CCP-C) must be current if required by position description. - 6.
-Certified Community Paramedic (CP-C) for eligible clinicians is strongly recommended within two (2) years of date of hire. - 7.
+EMT/paramedic certifications (EMT, paramedic, CCP-C) must be current if required by position description - 6.
+Certified Community Paramedic (CP-C) for eligible clinicians is strongly recommended within two (2) years of date of hire - 7.
 Vehicle and Equipment Operation Training

 - 1. Knowledge of the local community needs assessment - 2.
 Social determinants of health - 3.
 Cultural competencies (Religion, Language, Sexual Orientation, Ethnicity, Race) - 4.
-At risk needs (physical and mental abuse, neglect, PTSD, malnutrition, medical illiteracy, fall risk) - 5.
+At risk needs (physical and mental abuse, neglect, malnutrition, medical illiteracy, fall risk) - 5.
 Home safety assessment - 6.
-Scope and roles of other community resources (Public health, other clinical and non-clinical community-based organizations)
+Public and/or Population Health (as appropriate to scope of care) - 7.
+Scope and roles of other community resources (Public health, other clinical and non- clinical community-based organizations)

 - 1. Developing Plans of Care and Care coordination - 2.
-Development of exit strategies to discontinue services when no longer needed or appropriate.

-3. Palliative care/end of life care
+Development of exit strategies to discontinue services when no longer needed or appropriate - 3.
+Palliative care/end of life care

-- 1. Anatomy, physiology, and assessment for adults, pediatric and neonatal patients as applicable. - 2.
-Chronic disease and management - 3.
-Pharmacology and medication management strategies - 4.
-Medication Safety & Error Prevention - 5.
+- 1. Anatomy, physiology, and assessment for adult, pediatric, and neonatal patients as applicable - 2.
+Chronic disease and management

+3. Pharmacology and medication management strategies

+- 4. Medication Safety and Error Prevention - 5.
 Mental and Behavioral Health - 6.
 Substance Use Disorders - 7.
-Crisis communication & intervention training If program scope includes mental health response - 8.
-Education for procedural activities based on scope of program (Wound care, use of durable medical equipment (DME), catheter placement/replacement) - 9.
-Use of Medical Equipment, Point of Care testing equipment, Remote Patient Monitoring Equipment, and Lab Specimen Equipment, as appropriate - 10.
-Patient care capabilities and limitations (i.e., assessment and invasive procedures) - 11.
-Telemedicine/telehealth use & equipment as appropriate.
+Neonatal, pediatric, and geriatric medicine and adaptive technology (as appropriate of scope of care) - 8.
+Trauma informed care, including PTSD and harm reduction - 9.
+Crisis communication and intervention training (if program scope includes mental health response) - 10.
+Education for procedural activities based on scope of program (wound care, use of durable medical equipment (DME), catheter placement/replacement) - 11.
+Use of Medical Equipment, Point of Care testing equipment, Remote Patient Monitoring Equipment, and Lab Specimen Equipment, as appropriate - 12.
+Patient care capabilities and limitations (i.e., assessment and invasive procedures) - 13.
+Telemedicine/telehealth use and equipment as appropriate

-- Motivational interviewing - 2.
-Knowledge of wellness & health teaching - 3.
+- 1. Motivational interviewing - 2.
+Knowledge of wellness and health teaching - 3.
 Prevention (Immunizations and screening, physical safety, personal risks) - 4.
 Additional education related to the program's specialty